 Common competency based questions at an interview include:

 “Although part of a competency based interview is selling yourself, you don’t want to come off as fake or insincere.
-Professionals can tell when someone is trying too hard to give the “correct” answer rather than a genuine one,” James continues.
+Professionals can tell when someone is trying too hard to give the “correct” answer rather than a genuine one,” Thomas continues.

 Give relevant, honest and structured answers that showcase your experience while letting your personality shine through.
 Employers don’t want a textbook answer; they want to see the way that you interact and how you present your information.

-Or if you have a friend looking for a new job, why not be rewarded for recommending Robert Walters?
+If you have a friend looking for a new job, why not be rewarded for recommending Robert Walters?
 Learn more about our excellent referral scheme and refer your friends today.